 Having looked at their previous work, I anticipated that most students would give an answer in vertex form.
-I decided I would focus on those answers here with the whole group, and help those lowest students focus on what vertex form looked like.
+I decided I would focus on those answers here with the whole group, and help struggling students focus on what vertex form looked like.
 I decided I would NOT give away yet what effect changing the a, h, and k would have, even though technically this should have been review.
 Instead I would encourage them to play with the form, trying in different numbers and seeing if they could figure out what changing each of them did to the graph.

 I decided slide 6 and 9 were other places I wanted to have discussions.
 Slide 6 would give me a chance to talk about the usefulness of factored form.
 I considered taking time to explain why x-intercepts are easy to solve for from this form, depending on student response.
 This was a secondary goal for me and I didn’t want to overwhelm with too much information.
 Slide 9 would give me a chance to consolidate the learning, and I would chose to push kids all to 9 at some point to catch the struggling students up and clear misconceptions.
 In the discussion about slide 9 I would listen to what they had discovered about a, h, and k in vertex form, and make sure all students were hitting the learning targets.
 To support their arguments about why each answer was incorrect I might open a desmos calculator page, graph the given points, and put in the equations.
 With their groups, I would ask them to propose an equation that would work.
 From there I would open slides 3 – 11 let them work at their own pace, giving extra time to students who had misunderstanding I had uncovered.